-7.2.14 Command 0x1C - Get Encryption Counter
+8.2.14 Command 0x1C - Get Remaining MSR Transactions Counter (MSR Only)

-This command is used to get the Encryption Counter.
-The Encryption Counter gives the maximum number of remaining transactions that can be processed by the device.
-A transaction is either an encrypted card swipe, an EMV transaction, or a correctly completed Authentication sequence (Command 0x10 - Activate Authenticated Mode followed by a correct Command 0x11 - Activation Challenge Response).
+This command is used to get the maximum number of remaining card swipe transactions or correctly completed Authentication sequences (Command 0x10 - Activate Authenticated Mode followed by a correct Command 0x11 - Activation Challenge Response) that the device can process.
+The value it returns is also sometimes referred to as the transaction threshold.

-The Encryption Counter has three possible states:
+The value has three possible states:

-- Disabled value 0xFFFFFF In this state there is no limit to the number of transactions that can be performed. - Expired value 0x000000 This state indicates all transactions are prohibited - Active value 1 to 1,000,000 (0x000001 to 0x0F4240) In this state, each transaction causes the Encryption Counter to be decremented and allows transactions to be processed.
-If an Activation Sequence decrements the Encryption Counter to 0, a last encrypted card swipe will be permitted.
+- Disabled value 0xFFFFFF In this state there is no limit to the number of transactions that can be performed. - Expired value 0x000000 This state indicates MSR transactions and Authentication commands are prohibited. - Active value 1 to 1,000,000 (0x000001 to 0x0F4240) In this state, each transaction or successful Authentication sequence causes the value to be decremented and allows transactions to be processed.
+If an Authentication sequence decrements this value to 0, the device will permit one final encrypted card swipe.